benstemon/davidsonii_F2_ddRAD/README.md

     process_radtags --paired -1 $r1in -2 $r2in -i gzfastq -o $outfilepath --renz_1 'ecoRI' --renz_2 'mspI' -c -q -r -w 0.15 -s 10 --len_limit 30
 done
 ```

-Interesting... there is a very high and very consistent amount of RAD cutsites not found (~80) for each sample.
+This leads to a very high and consistent amount of reads being discarded because the RAD cutsite was not identified.
+Because of this, try a second approach, which trims the 5' ends of reads so that the issue of unidentifiability of the cut site can be avoided.

-Is there something I'm not understanding here?
+## Preprocessing: Approach 2 (fastp -> stacks, trimming 5' ends)

 ### *ipyrad* testing... (includes strict filter for Illumina adapter)